Mi9ueA1FC/Mi9ueA1FC/README.md

 ## How is your day going? 👋
-Hi, my name is Miguel Alexander Franco, I am computer engineer student in the Universidad de Guadalajara, in CUALTOS here is some info about me.
+Hi, my name is Miguel Alexander Franco, I am a computer engineer student in the Universidad de Guadalajara, in CUALTOS here is some info about me.

 ### Hobbies 🎮